rust-lang/book/src/experiment-intro.md

 You can use highlights to save information for yourself.
 You can also use highlights to give us feedback &mdash; for example, if you think a section of content is confusing, you can let us know.

-Note: your highlights may disappear if we change the content that you've highlighted.
+> **Note:** your highlights will disappear if we change the content that you've highlighted.
+Also, your highlights are stored as a cookie.
+If you block cookies or change browsers, then you won't see your previous highlights.

 ## 3. ...and more!